 - Gray interior enamel (as opposed to Le Creuset’s beige interior enamel).

 - On the down side, it may be harder to see fond (brown bits when you brown meat) developing on a dark surface, if your kitchen is poorly-lit.
-Personally I have never found this to be an issue, and my kitchen is not particularly well-lit.
+Personally I have never found this to be an issue.

 - Staub claims its enamel is rougher and can be seasoned like bare cast iron, over time.
 In theory this can create a semi-seasoned slick coating.
 In practice I haven’t noticed any real advantage over Le Creuset.
-Staub also claims that trace amounts of quartz gives its enamel better heat resistance, but I have not found any difference.
+Staub also claims that trace amounts of quartz gives its enamel better heat resistance, but I have not found any difference in practice.

 - Staub uses metal handles rated to 500F.
 Le Creuset for whatever reason still uses “phenolic” (read: plastic) handles on some of its product lines, rated to ~375F.
 Only a few Le Creuset product lines come with metal handles pre-installed.